-Two recent studies, the first by van der Asdonk and her colleagues in the Netherlands and the second by our group in Canada (Cyr et al.), have tested the value of a PCA protocol with a video-feedback parent-child training as an embedded intervention component to assess the potential for enhanced parenting.
+Two recent studies, the first by van der Asdonk and her colleagues in the Netherlands and the second by our group in Canada (Cyr et al.), have tested the value of a PCA protocol with a videofeedback parent-child training as an embedded intervention component to assess the potential for enhanced parenting.
 However, mixed results were shown.
 The RCT study of van der Asdonk et al. revealed that the quality of child placement decisions was not improved by implementing an attachment-based intervention (VIPP) component to a PCA.
 Precisely, following their PCA-VIPP protocol, practitioners of the target group did not feel more confident about their child placement recommendations.
 Authors argued that the evaluators involved in their study, given that they were part of different clinics, could not rely on a standardized evaluation protocol.
 As a result, although all evaluators used the VIPP, they may not have assessed and weighted other risk and protective factors in a similar fashion.
-These family system factors are likely to influence the parent.
+These family system factors are likely to influence the parents' capacity to care and change, and in turn, the evaluators' perception of the parent.
 In the Cyr et al.'s RCT study, we looked at different outcomes.
 We found that conclusions drawn by AVI practitioners, as to whether the parent showed a minimal capacity to care for their child following the PCA-AVI protocol, were predictive of child re-reports of maltreatment in the year following PCA, while those of the control group were not.
-We concluded that relying on short attachment-based interventions to assess parenting improvements - combined with a standardized evaluation of other parental risk and protective factors -, are promising tools to orient child placement decisions.
+We concluded that relying on short attachmentbased interventions to assess parenting improvements - combined with a standardized evaluation of other parental risk and protective factors -, are promising tools to orient child placement decisions.
 Given the paucity of research in this area, much research is needed to confirm these results and better inform CPS on the acceptable use and misuse of attachment tools in the context of maltreatment.